Trimester 1 — Aug through Nov

 Welcome to AP Cybersecurity

-This course runs two trimesters with a gap in between — which means the way we sequence content matters more than in most classes.
-Tri 1 builds the foundations you need to survive the break.
-Tri 3 applies them, goes deeper, and gets you ready for the AP exam.
+This course runs across two trimesters with a gap in between — which means how we sequence things matters more than in most classes.
+Trimester 1 builds the foundations you need to survive that break.
+Trimester 3 applies them, goes deeper, and gets you ready for the AP exam.

-Both the PLTW credential and the AP exam are achievable here.
-The path is laid out for you.
+Both the PLTW credential and the AP exam are in reach.
+The path is laid out.
 Use it.

 — Mr. I